Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 The reference line of the welding symbol (fig. 3-2) is used to designate the type of weld to be made, its location, dimensions, extent, contour, and other supplementary information.

 Any welded joint indicated by a symbol will always have an arrow side and an other side.
 Accordingly, the terms arrow side, other side, and both sides are used herein to locate the weld with respect to the joint.

-The tail of the welding symbol is used for designating the welding and cutting processes as well as the welding specifications, procedures, or the supplementary information to be used in making the weld.
+The tail of the welding symbol is used to designate the welding and cutting processes and the welding specifications, procedures, or supplementary information to be used in making the weld.